nob-s/TagTunes/README.md

 A collaborative music queue for groups.
 The host creates a room, shares a link, and everyone adds songs together in real time.

 > **⚠️ Currently in Spotify Development Mode** — only approved testers can log in as host.
 If you haven't been added as a tester, you can still join any room as a guest and add songs to the queue.
+[Test link](https://tag-tunes.vercel.app/RJVXC1) (my link).

 ---